VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Results

 \section{Results}

-We detected a point source at R.A. = 01$^{\mathrm h}$\,02$^{\mathrm m}$\,49$^{\mathrm s}$.991, and DEC. = $-$22$^\circ$\,21$'$\,57.271$''$.
-The peak flux density in the naturally weighted image at the 8.4-GHz band, which is optimized for sensitivity, exceeds the 10$\sigma$ level of the thermal noise.
-The position coincides with a continuum source detected at 239.4\,GHz \citep{2019ApJS..241...19I} and X-ray point source observed by the Chandra X-ray Observatory \citep{2005ApJ...633..664T}.
-Therefore, this signal must be real.
+We detected a point source at R.A. = 01$^{\mathrm h}$\,02$^{\mathrm m}$\,49$^{\mathrm s}$.9911330\,$\pm\,0^{\mathrm s}.0000014$ and DEC. = $-$22$^\circ$\,21$'$\,57.27013\,$\pm\,0.00042''$.
+See Appendix\,\ref{sec:position} for estimates of the position errors (0.19 and 0.42\,mas in R.A. and DEC. directions, respectively).
+The peak flux density in the naturally weighted image at 8.4\,GHz, which is optimized for sensitivity, exceeds the 10$\sigma$ level of the thermal noise.
+The position of the target coincides with a continuum source detected at 239.4\,GHz \citep{2019ApJS..241...19I} and an X-ray point source observed by the Chandra X-ray Observatory \citep{2005ApJ...633..664T}.
+Therefore, the radio source is likely to be associated with these submillimeter and X-ray sources.

-Figure~\ref{fig:X_image} shows a uniformly weighted image of the target at the 8.4-GHz band after phase-only self-calibration.
-The thermal noise and maximum flux density measured in the image are 73 and 603\,$\mu$Jy\,beam$^{-1}$, respectively.
-The Gaussian fit for the image yields a full width half maximum (FWHM) of the source as $1.72\pm 0.26 \times 0.61 \pm 0.03$\,mas$^2$ at a position angle (PA) of $176.9 \pm 1.8$\,degrees, which is similar to the beam size of the image.
-Thus, the source is unresolved at the 8.4-GHz band, and we set the beam size as the upper limit of the deconvolved source size.
-We estimated the flux density of the source by summing the CLEAN components within the beam, yielding a value of 556\,$\mu$Jy\footnote[4]{ The difmap software computes the peak flux density by converting the flux density per pixel in the image into flux density per beam size.
+Figure~\ref{fig:X_image} shows a uniformly weighted image of the target at 8.4\,GHz after phase-only self-calibration.
+The thermal noise and peak flux density measured in the image are 73 and 603\,$\mu$Jy\,beam$^{-1}$, respectively.
+The Gaussian fit for the image performed using the AIPS task IMFIT yields a full-width half maximum (FWHM) of the source as $1.83\pm 0.23 \times 0.604 \pm 0.076$\,mas$^2$ at a position angle (PA) of $177.6 \pm 3.8$\,degrees on the image, which is similar to the beam size of the image.
+The IMFIT was unable to determine the deconvolved size.
+The only value obtained was that of the major axis, which was $\sim$0.5\,arcseconds.
+We estimated the flux density of the source by summing the CLEAN components within the beam, yielding a value of 556\,$\mu$Jy\footnote{ The difmap software computes the peak flux density by converting the flux density per pixel in the image into flux density per beam size.
 Consequently, the flux density value of an unresolved source, smaller than the beam size, can be less than its peak flux density value. }.
 Based on these constraints, the brightness temperature of the source, $T_\mathrm{b}$, can be calculated using the equation: